September brings welcome changes to our family.

 Because when my life went over a cliff (grief, weight loss, family drama, job stress, moving my family abroad then trying to fit into a community that I simply don't belong in...) the stress awakened a beast inside of me.
 Alopecia came roaring out of my body with a vengeance, and I've been fighting it ever since.
 It's often hereditary.
 I had a grandmother who suffered from hair loss, an aunt with thinning hair, two brothers and a father with male pattern baldness... so I suppose it only makes sense that I would lose my hair, too.
 I just hadn't planned on it happening before I even turned 40.

 My dreams of having a closet full of lovely wigs became a reality--but I was abruptly reminded that I am not in control, that God is.
 It isn't fun to lose your hair.
 Wearing wigs of your own volition is nice, but when you're doing it because you're bald underneath, it takes any and all enjoyment out of the process.
-Shaving ones hair because you're making a political statement, or buying a wig because you want to be blond for a change is vastly different from losing your hair because your own body rejects it.
+Losing ones hair because you're making a political statement, or wanting to be blond for a change is vastly different from losing your hair because your own body rejects it.
 It's demoralizing and devastating.
 There is no fun in being forced to wear wigs.